Numbing/Tingling Tongue

 Low levels of vitamin B12 or B9 (folate) can cause symptoms involving your tongue.
 These include soreness, swelling, numbness, and altered taste.
 You may also notice sensations in your hands and feet and feel unusually tired.

 Certain drugs, such as metformin or many heartburn or acid reflux medications, can cause vitamin B deficiency.
-It can also be due to a deficient diet.
+It can also be due to an inadequate diet.

 Diets low in meat or dairy can lead to low levels of B12.
 Not eating enough fruits or vegetables can lead to low B9.
 Talk to your doctor about vitamin B deficiency if you notice tongue soreness or other symptoms.